gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ImageExt.md

 ## ImageExt.Resize(this Image, int, int) Method

-(Cross-Game compatible) Returns a new image that is a resized version of this one.
+Returns a new image that is a resized version of this one.

 ```csharp
 public static System.Drawing.Bitmap Resize(this System.Drawing.Image image, int width, int height);